Cake Batter Pancakes

 Notes

 - Flour: Measure your flour by spooning flour into your measuring cup.
-This ensures you don't use too much which can happen if you dip your measuring cup into a bag or canister of flour.
+Then, level with a knife.

-- Cake Mix: I used Duncan Hines yellow cake mix.
+- Cake Mix: I used Duncan Hines's yellow cake mix.

-- Sprinkles: Use rainbow sprinkles not nonpareils which can release too much color into the batter.
+- Use sprinkles/jimmies, not nonpareils, which can bleed into the batter.

-- It is okay if your batter looks a little lumpy.
+- Don't overmix: Mix until your flour just disappears.
+It is okay if the batter looks lumpy.

 - Uniform Pancakes: Use a cookie scoop to keep your pancakes all about the same size.

-- Flip once: Flip pancakes once when bubbles begin to form in the batter.
-Be careful the second site cooks more quickly than the first!
+- Flip only once: Flip pancakes once when bubbles begin to form in the batter.

 - Keep pancakes warm in an oven at 250 degrees F while you cook the remaining batter.